hbctraining/reproducibility-tools/lessons/09_branches.md

 So far we've demonstrated how Git captures a history of your repository in a series of snapshots, made every time you commit a new change to your repository.
 But what if we want to make some more experimental changes to our repository?
 Perhaps there is a bug that needs to be fixed, or a new feature we want to add to a pipeline, but we're not quite sure if these changes will work or mesh properly with our main code.
 Or, maybe we have a collaborator that wants to make contribuitons, but we want to make sure that we preserve our original repository as-is as a backup before reviewing and incorporating their contributions.
 For these types of experimental fixes or changes, we can create a new **branch** independent from `main` to make changes to while keeping our `main` safe from any unstable code.
 This new **branch** will have its own history of commits separate from `main`.

 The illustration below shows a repository where each commit is represented by a circle and the edges show their linear relationship.
-Someone has made a new branch, `Some Feature`, independent from `main`. `Some Feature` has some of its own commits, but its history , with its own history of commits:
+Someone has made a new branch, `Some Feature`, independent from `main`. `Some Feature` has some of its own commits, but that history of commits is separate from `main`:

 <p align="center">
   <img src="../img/9.GHD_new_branch.png" width="800">